andrewdwallo/filament-companies/README.md

 * Clone your fork in your App's root directory.
 * In the `/filament-companies` directory, create a branch for your fix, e.g. `fix/error-message`.

-Install the plugin/package in your app's `composer.json` using the `dev` prefix followed by your branches name:
+Install the package in your application's `composer.json` file using the `dev` prefix followed by your branches name:
 ```json
 {
     ...